wemake-services/flake8-eradicate/README.md

 Run your `flake8` checker [as usual](http://flake8.pycqa.org/en/latest/user/invocation.html).
 Commented code should raise an error.

-We prefer not to raise a warning than to raise a false positive.
+## Options

-So, we ignore `--aggressive` option from `eradicate`.
+- `--eradicate-aggressive` to enable aggressive mode from `eradicate`, can lead to false positives

 ## Error codes